IzaakWN/CodeSnippets/LaTeX/TikZ/physics/dynamics_pendulum/README.md

   <img src="fig/pendulum_omega_vs_theta.png" alt="Pendulum exact solution; period" width="500"/>
 </p>

-## Open trajectories
+## Closed trajectories
 The pendulum goes around in circles without changing angular direction.
 We assume initial conditions &theta;(0) = 0; and &theta;'(0) = &Omega;<sub>0</sub> > 2&omega;<sub>0</sub>,
 where &omega;<sub>0</sub> is the angular frequency for a simple harmonic oscillator via the small-angle approximation.
 For a simple pendulum with a mass suspended from a wire with length L, &omega;<sub>0</sub> = sqrt(g/L).

-With these initial conditions, the solution &theta;(t) increases monotonically.
+With these initial conditions, the unbounded solution &theta;(t) increases monotonically.
 To get this result, one needs to naturally extend the `arcsin` function by shifting it every half-period ([plot](fig/asin_ext.png)).
 This is done by the help function [`asin_ext.m`](asin_ext.m).